cowprotocol/docs/docs/cow-protocol/reference/contracts/periphery/composable_cow.md

 Subsequently, `ComposableCoW` will:

 1. Check that the order is authorized.
-2. Check that the order type supports discrete order generation (ie. `IConditionalOrderGenerator`) by using `IERC165` (and `revert` if not, allowing the watch-tower to prune invalid monitored conditional orders).
+2. Check that the order type supports discrete order generation (i.e. `IConditionalOrderGenerator`) by using `IERC165` (and `revert` if not, allowing the watch-tower to prune invalid monitored conditional orders).
 3. Call `getTradeableOrder` on the handler to get the discrete order ([`GPv2Order.Data`](../core/settlement.md#gpv2orderdata-struct)).
 4. Generate the signing data as above.